Garlic Facts! What do You Know About Garlic?

 “Plant Profile: Allium tricoccum Aiton ramp”.
 United States Department of Agriculture Natural Resources Conservation Service.
 United States Department of Agriculture, 8 May 2012.
 Web.
 8 May 2012.
 Prairie Moon Nursery, Inc. “Allium tricoccum (wild leek)”.
 Prairie Moon Nursery, 2012.
 Web.
 24 April 2012.

-9. China Produces Most of the Garlic.
+9. China Produces a lot of Garlic.

 Unfortunately, China isn’t as stringent with its safety regulations.
 Reports run rampant of garlic bleached in chlorine, fumigated in pesticides, grown in untreated sewage water, and even contaminated with lead.
 In 2019, the United States imported over 138 million pounds of Chinese garlic, and each year the trend appears to grow.
 Unfortunately, garlic imported from China may be covered in bleach and pesticides.
 Know your farmer.
 Buy Garlic from someone you trust.
 China grows a staggering amount of garlic, believed to be 80% of the global supply.
 As of 2029, China was the largest producer of garlic in the world.
 Most of China's garlic is produced in Shandong, an eastern coastal province, located to the southeast of Beijing; in particular, Jinxiang is known as "the world's garlic capital".
 Most Americans assume their garlic comes from California (Gilroy, California actually calls itself “the garlic capital of the world”).
 Unfortunately, in the US, it’s become cheaper and easier to import garlic from China, and market the garlic as if it were grown in the United States.
 Gilroy garlic giant Christopher Ranch is upset over a documentary series on Netflix about food industry scandals that accuses the company of using unfair business practices, and marketing garlic peeled by Chinese prison labor.